meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 size(data)
 ````

-As expected, MATALB tells us that we have 129 channels and 60000 samples:
+As expected, MATLAB tells us that we have 129 channels and 60000 samples:

 ````matlab
 >> size(data)